 Partial veto valid. - Governor's partial veto of the provision in Laws 1981, ch.
-168, designating the income support division of the human services department as the agency responsible for administering this fund, is valid.
+168, designating the income support division of the human services department [health care authority department] as the agency responsible for administering this fund, is valid.
 1981 Op.
 Att'y Gen. No. 81-12.